Azure/Solution-Architecture-Questions/docs/technology/compute/batch.md

 * Do you need to create a custom image for the OS?
 * How is the application packaged?
 * What language do you plan to use for the Batch SDK? (e.g. .NET Core, Python)
+* Do you need autoscaling?
+If so, what is the scaling trigger?